US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 IAU vs SIVR or AAAU — gold/silver alternatives? ⌄

 IAU is gold; SIVR (Aberdeen Standard Physical Silver) is silver — historically lower correlation to equities than gold but higher volatility.
-AAAU (Aberdeen Standard Physical Gold) is another low-cost physical gold alternative at 0.18% TER.
-For a precious-metals allocation, IAU is the most-liquid gold option; consider SIVR alongside for silver diversification.
+AAAU (Aberdeen Standard Physical Gold) is another low-cost physical gold alternative — verify current TER on the issuer fact sheet.
+For a precious-metals allocation, IAU is a low-cost gold option; consider SIVR alongside for silver diversification.

 Related ETFs and resources